telerik/fiddler-everywhere-docs/user-guide/rules.md

 ## Rule Builder

-The **Rule Builder** interface enables you to create and edit rules.
+The **Rule Builder** interface enables you to create (throught the **Add New Rule** button) and edit rules (through the **Edit** button of a selected rule).
 For each new rule, you must enter a condition (previously known as a match rule) and an action (previously known as an action string).
 Fiddler Everywhere will undertake the action if the request URI matches the condition and if the rule is executed.

 ![Rule Builder Conditions](../images/livetraffic/rb/rules-re-conditions.png)